cilium/cilium/Documentation/helm-values.rst

      - Labels to be added for the shared LB service
      - object
      - ``{}``
+   * - ingressController.service.loadBalancerClass
+     - Configure a specific loadBalancerClass on the shared LB service (requires Kubernetes 1.24+)
+     - string
+     - ``nil``
+   * - ingressController.service.loadBalancerIP
+     - Configure a specific loadBalancerIP on the shared LB service
+     - string
+     - ``nil``
    * - ingressController.service.name
      - Service name
      - string